JieChen0314/nlp_example/README.md

 1. I get the Codes from the website of Stanford NLP, they are:
    1) a simple Core NLP API which contains pipeline of several annotators such as part-of-  speech Tagger, Named Entity Recognizer, Parser, Coreference Resolution System etc.
    2) an API of pre-trained model of coreference resolution.
-2. I use the each API to annotate one short text and evaluate the performance.
-My manual annotation is regarded as "gold standard" because I have expert knowledge regarding annotation.
+2. I use each API to annotate one short text that just belongs to a general domain, and then evaluate the performance.
+My manual annotation is used as "gold standard" because I have expert knowledge regarding annotation.
 3. Setup:
  java-8 needs to be installed in required system.
  Direct Download zip or via svn.